mirusu400/mirusu400/README.md

 Also interested in `data analyzing` and `editing(Modding)`.

-I'm in military so my response may be slow, but if you want to contact me please mail me in my profile.
+If you want to contact me, or need my help(about Localization or anything!) please mail me in my profile.

 Usually using `Python3`, `Javascript`, `Autohotkey` for programming and `Python3` for problem solving, but I also learning C, C++, PHP.